falcontologist/cu-cspb2270-2025-final_project/README.md

 3. **Manual entry** - Add connectors missed by automatic matching
 4. **Progress tracking** - Resume where you left off using `progress.txt`

+## Terminal Colors

+During annotation in the terminal, triggers are highlighted with ANSI escape colors:

+- 🔴 Red (Rejected): User-rejected match
+- 🟡 Yellow (Candidate): Potential match found by pattern search
+- 🟢 Green (Verified): Confirmed causal connector

+When a match is found, it is highlighted in yellow to show that it is a candidate.
+If the user confirms that it is valid, it changes to green.
+If the user rejects it, it turns to red.
+These colors help visually track progress while working in one record.

 ## Parsing Automation Methods

 Choose one of three parsing methods when annotating causal connectors: